English Education Act 1835: Macaulay's "Minute Upon Indian Education"

-In one point I fully agree with the gentlemen to whose general views I am opposed.
-I feel with them, that it is impossible for us, with our limited means, to attempt to educate the body of the people.
+[...] it is impossible for us, with our limited means, to attempt to educate the body of the people.
 We must at present do our best to form a class who may be interpreters between us and the millions whom we govern; a class of persons, Indian in blood and colour, but English in taste, in opinions, in morals, and in intellect.
 To that class we may leave it to refine the vernacular dialects of the country, to enrich those dialects with terms of science borrowed from the Western nomenclature, and to render them by degrees fit vehicles for conveying knowledge to the great mass of the population.

+What came along with the ‘Westernization of Indian cultures’ was an abandonment of culture and religion.
+In a letter to his father, Zachary Macaulay detailed the ‘success’ of the Minute, and the impact it had on Indian culture and livelihood since its enactment.
+He details how “the effect of this education on the Hindoos is prodigious… no Hindoo who has received an English education ever continues to be sincerely attached to his religion….”
+The shift to Western education, although favored by a majority of the general committee, was not the results that India had expected.
+The abandonment of some of their religion, changing over to implementing was to fulfill ‘serving the colonial bureaucracy’.
+Relaying back to how only the elite could receive higher English education, this created the divide that resulted in the major religious and cultural shifts throughout India.